Calerway: Biography

 In July 2007 the band released the single "Just Drive/Believe It", which also featured the songs "Just Drive", "Believe It" and "All We Are".
 To promote the release, they toured with Angela's Dish [NSW].
 Their debut album was scheduled to be released before the fall of 2007, but was pushed back till the early part of 2008.
 During the time of the delay, Calerway added keys and synth to their music, with the inclusion of Ryan De Rozario and were set to introduce a complete album with new tracks.
 Calerway were the featured support band on The Veronicas The Hook Me Up Tour in Perth on 30 November and 1 December at the Burswood Theatre.

 On 27 February 2008, Calerway posted three new songs on their MySpace page as a preview to their upcoming debut album which was now scheduled to be released in May.
 The songs that were added to the site were "A Drink with the Devil", "Jacknife" and "Northern Lights".
 The band debuted the album with performances at Perth's Foundry on 7 May and at Fremantle's Mojo's on 11 May.
 An All Ages show at HQ was put on, along with a main show at the Amplifier Bar on 10 May, at which Calerway officially released their new album, "Midnight Mercenaries".
 The band was able to put on 5 amazing shows and selling out the Amplifier Bar on Saturday Night.
 In July, the band signed with Taperjean Records, that is home to not only promising locals Fifty Sixx, Closure in Moscow and The Mission in Motion, but also internationals Copeland, Cartel and As Tall As Lions.
 The band recently did a tour of the eastern states of Australia, and supported American band The Matches in September.

-Late 2008 saw the departure of their drummer, James 'Cheda' Watroba, due to personal reasons.
+Late 2008 saw the departure of their drummer, James 'Cheda' Watroba, for personal reasons.
 He was quickly replaced by Brenton Kirke.
 In September 2009, it was announced that Calerway had broken up.
 Edwards and Watroba moved to Melbourne to play with the Dirty Secrets whilst Kirke left for other projects.
 The remaining members decided to work on other projects as Phil joined the Perth band The Chase while JP became a producer which still works closely with The Chase.

 In 2010, JP Rebola was involved in a traffic accident where the vehicle he was travelling in was struck from behind while travelling on Roe Highway in CanningVale, Western Australia.
 He escaped serious injury after being pulled from the burning wreckage to safety by a passing motorist, who went on to win the Australian Bravery Award.